sxpyggy/Financial-Mathematics/docs/01-interest.md

 |           4|       100|       150|       200|
 |           5|         0|       200|       200|

 The company uses an annual effective interest rate of $10\%$ to discount its cash flows.

+Determine which combination of projects the company should select.

 ### Week 2 {-}